ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - Figure out how to handle the Preview Pdf Functionality (UX committed to creating additional mock on 6/26/2024)

-- Validation for Docket Entry Description as required, Enter docket entry description (as could be blanked out)

 - Update CSS to Match Mocks

 - Determine if Additional order text should maintain formatting (line breaks + spacing, thought is yes?)